shoumik123majumdar/MetaMosaic/README.md

 This project is currently in the research phase but is planned for future integration into the Northeastern Digital Repository Services pipeline.

+LINK TO LLM TESTING SPREADSHEET: [Link Text] (https://docs.google.com/spreadsheets/d/1R5ee1EAB3jAFGcf7yF1zcKy2gPfhhpjEfJ12hB3jQ3M/edit?usp=sharing)

 # Gemini
 ## Features

 - **Image Processing:** Converts `.tif` images to `.jpeg` format (complying with DRS image standards) with reduced quality to optimize for generative models.
 - **Automated Metadata Generation:** Generates transcriptions, titles, and abstracts for images using Google Gemini's advanced AI models.
 - **Detail Extraction:** Extracts key metadata such as photographer name, dates, and raw transcriptions from image text.
-This step will be soon integrated into a database that will allow another script to verify if images are under Northeasterns copyright jurisdiction.
+This step will be soon integrated into a database that will allow another script to verify if images are under Northeastern's copyright jurisdiction.

 ## How It Works